Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model: Framework of the models

 where $I_1(t+\tau)$ and $I_2(t)$ are the photocurrents registered by the two detectors of the HBT interferometer, and $\tau$ is the time delay between the detection events (see~Fig.~\ref{fig:setup_problem}(a)).
 For zero time delay ($\tau = 0$) and sufficiently large $t$ (so the system reaches the steady state), this quantity is related to the statistics of photons \textit{inside} the cavity as \cite{carmichael1999statistical}:

 where $\braket{\hat{O}}_{ss}$ denotes the expectation value of operator $\hat{O}$ in the steady state ($ss$).
 The operator

-is the dressed annihilation operator of the cavity, which mediates the pumping, losses, and emission of the cavity~\cite{Hughes2022gauge, settineri2018dissipation, PhysRevResearch.3.023079}.
-Kets $\ket{\nu}_\text{R}$ and $\ket{\mu}_\text{R}$ in Eq.~\eqref{eq:dressed_a} are the eigenvectors of the QRM Hamiltonian, and $\hbar \omega_\nu > \hbar \omega_\mu$ are their respective eigenvalues, plotted as a function of $\eta$ in Fig.~\ref{fig:Eigenvalues}(b).
+is the \textit{dressed operator} of the cavity, which mediates the losses, and emission from the cavity~\cite{Hughes2022gauge, PhysRevResearch.3.023079}. {It is expressed in the basis of eigenstates $\ket{\mu}_\text{R}$ because the emission from the cavity occurs due to the transitions between the eigenstates of the Hamiltonian (see Refs. \citenum{settineri2018dissipation} and \citenum{PhysRevA.84.043832} for an in-depth discussion of this formulation and the role of the secular approximation).} Kets $\ket{\nu}_\text{R}$ and $\ket{\mu}_\text{R}$ in Eq.~\eqref{eq:dressed_a} are the eigenvectors of the QRM Hamiltonian, and $\hbar \omega_\nu > \hbar \omega_\mu$ are their respective eigenvalues, plotted as a function of $\eta$ in Fig.~\ref{fig:Eigenvalues}(b).
 The notation for QRM eigenstates used throughout the text, $\ket{\nu}_\text{R} \equiv \ket{n\pm}_\text{R}$, is chosen to recall the JCM polaritons ($\ket{n\pm} = ( \ket{n, g} \pm \ket{n-1, e})/\sqrt{2}$), as the two match in the limit of vanishing coupling $g$ (see Fig.~\ref{fig:Eigenvalues}(a) and (b)).
 Note that throughout the text we keep the labeling of the eigenstates even after the eigenvalues crossing points (see color code in the figure).